mitgenT/mitgent.github.io/_tabs/MitGen’s Artifact.md

 Before using MitGen, you should set your own LLM API Key or local LLM.

-For API Key, please create a file api.py on `/mutation` and write:
+For API Key, please create a file api.py on `mutation` directory and write:

 `[API Key Name] = [your_key]`